josmiseth/cumulus-akm-poc/README.md

 ---

-To prepare the project file for upload (push)
+To prepare the project file for upload

 The AKMM models are save as project files to the "Downloadsfolder" with a name like: